Table of Contents

 (ii) Partner’s Private Property is applied first in payment of his Private Debts and the Surplus

-(if any), in payment of Firm’s Debts if the Firm’s Liabilities exceed the Firm’s Assets.
+(if any), in payment of the Firm’s Debts if the Firm’s Liabilities exceed the Firm’s Assets.

 ISC ACCOUNTS Sample paper 2023